minecraft-linux/minecraft-linux.github.io/troubleshooting.rst

 MSA daemon could not be found
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Make sure you have properly installed the following packages: :code:`msa-daemon msa-ui-qt`.
+Make sure you have properly installed the following packages: :code:`msa-daemon msa-ui-qt`

 If compiling from sources, make sure to install the MSA component.